-Any Prescribed Fire Plan for private lands should be approved and signed by all private landowners.
-If other jurisdictional agencies have lands involved in a prescribed fire they must approve and sign the Prescribed Fire Plan.
+Any Prescribed Fire Plan for private lands shall be approved and signed by all private landowners.
+If other jurisdictional agencies have lands involved in a prescribed fire they must approve and sign the Prescribed Fire Plan at the appropriate level for their agency.
 Approval will constitute recognition of responsibilities, liabilities, and project cost-sharing addressed in the plan.
-It is the responsibility of the Burn Boss to advise adjacent landowners and agencies of the proposed burn.
-Copies of Prescribed Fire Plans will be provided to the private land owners, other agencies with involved lands, Smoke Plan Coordinator, Bureau of Air Quality, local interagency fire centers, and the Division's Technical Advice and Consultation Unit (TAC) - Fire Management.
+It is the responsibility of the Prescribed Fire Burn Boss to advise adjacent landowners and agencies of the proposed burn.
+Copies of Prescribed Fire Plans will be provided to the private landowners, other agencies with involved lands, Utah Smoke Coordinator, DAQ, local interagency fire center(s), and the Division's State Deputy FIre Management Officer (DFMO) - Fuels.
+All prescribed fires involving the Division will be only performed with the knowledge and approval of the local Area FMO and Area Manager or their formal designee if absent.

-F. Review And Approval Of Prescribed Fire Plans
+F. State Agency Administrator Review and Approval of Prescribed Fire Plans